Skip to main content

 Workshops By Request

-CTL leads teaching workshops by request.
-For interested schools, departments, programs or other organizations at Penn, CTL can provide graduate student workshops on a wide range of teaching topics — from course design to classroom strategies to professional development.
+CETLI leads teaching workshops by request.
+For interested schools, departments, programs or other organizations at Penn, CETLI can provide graduate student workshops on a wide range of teaching topics — from course design to classroom strategies to professional development.

 Learn More